basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 monitored performance of the foreground tasks is employed to change the number of slices that are available to the background tasks.

+>Riak does this, too.
+For example, hinted handoff runs in the background at a low level, so as not to overwhelm a cluster when nodes are added/removed.

 The admission controller constantly monitors the behavior of resource accesses while executing a "foreground" put/get operation.
 Monitored aspects include latencies for disk operations, failed database accesses due to lock-contention and transaction timeouts, and request queue wait times.
 This information